 Lab Services Overview

-Periodic or yearly lab results provide important information on health status and risk for future illness.
+Periodic or yearly lab results can provide important information on health status and risk for future illness.
 Susan has organized several custom wellness lab panels that clients or visitors to this website can order and complete at Labcorp.
-Established clients can have blood drawn at Labcorp or in the office during a visit.
+Sometimes she draws blood in the office during an appointment.

-The cost of the labs is paid in full when making an appointment by credit card or HSA card.
-There are never any additional bills.
-For everyone the prices include phlebotomy services, order authorization, shipping fees, lab processing, HIPAA compliant electronic communication of results and a phonecall and email if unexpected critical results are received.
-Results are completely private and do not populate into any electronic medical record system besides this practice’s Client Portal and if drawn at Labcorp, into the Labcorp Patient Portal also.
+The cost of the labs is paid in full by credit card or HSA card.
+There are no additional bills.
+The prices include phlebotomy services, order authorization, shipping fees, lab processing, HIPAA compliant electronic communication of results and a phonecall and email if unexpected critical results are received.
+Results are completely private and do not populate into any electronic medical record system besides this practice’s Client Portal and the Labcorp Patient Portal.
+If someone orders labs through this practice without a Medical Visit, Susan will provide some basic interpretation if requested.

 Many people are unaware Virginia residents have the right to obtain labs on their own without a medical appointment when they are paying for the labs without health insurance.
 If someone would like labs to be run through their insurance, Susan will provide a written order during a Medical Visit to take to Labcorp or elsewhere to have the samples obtained.